 If it is determined that the geospatial coordinate of the first location is within a predetermined radius of the second location, the first location is flagged for inspection.

 Interestingly, we are starting to see more patents covering the correction of data and locations in Google Maps recently, especially with the lack of accuracy that plagued Apple Maps when it was released with the iPhone 5.
 The last Google patent I wrote about in, Google Tackles Geographic (Map) Spam for Businesses, covered data in citations describing a particular business that might not fit quite right, such as an entry of something like “best texas plumber” in a telephone filed for a business.
 Or textual information in such citations that wasn’t a good match for the text used in a “trusted” description of the business.

 I’ve also written how Google might try to use a crowdsourcing approach to correct map edits by users of Google Maps in the post GPS to Correct Google Maps and Driving Directions as a Local Search Ranking Factor?.
 If you report that a business listed in Google Maps is closed from the location of that business, as indicated by GPS or cellphone triangulation, or by identification of a Wireless hotspot, that report might be trusted more than a report from a different location.
 Google might then find people who know you via a social network, and even people who don’t, to try to collaborate the status of that business.

 Google may also use their Crowdsensus Algorithm, which I described in Are You Trusted by Google?, as a reputation system that may be used to determine how much to trust people who make edits to Google Maps.

-And Google has gone through the steps of driving street view cars in many places that they do map.
-They also have a photographers for businesses program, in which “trusted” photographers take pictures of the insides of businesses that people can now click upon in search results.
+And Google has gone through the steps of driving street view cars in many places that they map.
+They also have a photographer for businesses program, in which “trusted” photographers take pictures of the insides of businesses that people can now click upon in search results.

 Have a Happy New Year, everyone!